rdkcentral/Lightning-Touch/README.md

-# AutoMotive Touch Engine
+# Lightning Touch Engine

-This Library has been build to bring the capabilities of `Lightning` to Automotive Ui's and Apps.
+This Library has been build to bring the capabilities of `Lightning` to Touch Ui's and Apps.
 This Library will track each individual finger and analyses it's intent.
 Once the analyser recognizes a gesture it tries to dispatch that event on one of the active touched elements.

 ### Getting started